DC7IA/email-on-changed-file/README.md

 Just `mv email-on-changed-file.vars.example email-on-changed-file.vars` and set the varibles.

 Set the script as a cronjob.
+Give it the variable file as an argument: `./email-on-changed-file.sh email-on-changed-file.vars`

 It will compare the md5sum of the downloaded file with that of the previous run.